pestphp/pest-plugin-mutate/WIP.md

 - [ ] Automatically skip "Arch" tests
 - [ ] Awesome docs

-# Current Tasks - required for first Alpha release
-- [ ] Implement stopOnSurvival(), stopOnUncovered(), bail()
-- [ ] Write Article about mutation testing

 # Backlog Prio 1
 - [ ] Improve test filtering.
-For ex. "a" in test name does not work
+Some test names, may not work
 - [ ] Better loop detection.
 For example when mutate break to continue in a while true loop
 - [ ] Automatically create documentation from mutators
 - [ ] Create a sensible default set